No-Country/C9-30-m-JavaReact/Backend/README_CODE_STANDARDS.md

 - The pull request has to contain only the changes related to the scope defined in the ticket.
 - Pull request should always be from your current branch to develop.

-#### EVIDENCE
-- If you do not write unit test or integration test as part of your code changes, you should add the HTTP request and response as evidence that the code is working as expected.
-- Screenshots from Postman with different scenarios are a good way to show your work.

 #### BRANCHES
-In the current repository you will see three diferent branches

 - `master` -> this branch is only for productive versions, it has official release history.
 - `develop` -> this branch serves as an integration branch for features.
 All features must start from this branch and after it's finished it gets merged back into develop.